Alton/Godfrey Rotary Club Honors January Students of the Month

 Don't miss our top stories and need-to-know news everyday in your inbox.

-Students selected for this honor are recognized and presented with an award at a Rotary Club meeting and are eligible to compete for a $5000 Scholarship which will be presented to one of the students honored as a “Student of the Month” during the school year.
-This is the 16th year of the program and 281 students have been recipients of the honor.
+Students selected for this honor are recognized and presented with an award at a Rotary Club meeting and are eligible to compete for a $5000 scholarship which will be presented to one of the eighteen students honored as a “Student of the Month” during the school year.
+This is the 14th year of the program and 243 students from the three area high schools have been recipients of this honor.

-Lucas Bozovich is the son of Michael and Jody Bozovich of Godfrey.
-He has consistently earned a place on the School’s Honor roll throughout his attendance at Alton High School.
-His efforts earned him a place in the school’s National Honor Society and He has been very active in that organization’s activities particularly in his work tutoring and mentoring many fellow students..
-He was very active in the St.Baldrick’s Day activities.
+Dashawn Cason of Alton was selected as the January Student of the Month because of his drive and enthusiasm and participation in a number of activities at Alton High.
+His guardians are Ken and Mary Buttry, Cason has been a member of the Student Council for the past three years and has been an active participant in the Air Force Junior ROTC program.
+He has been a member of the Drill Team, the color guard unit and serves as the Mission Support Squad’s Deputy Commander.
+He is also a member of the Kitty Hawk Air Honor Society.

-Music has been Bozovich’s love since the 4th grade.
-He has been a member of the Alton Band Orchestra Builders for four years and has participated in a number of solo and ensemble IHSA contests.
-His musical expertise includes the xylophone, marimba and an array of percussion instruments.
+Cason has been an active member of the Interact Club serving as Treasurer of the group which raised over $6000 for the St. Baldric’s Day fund drive.
+He has been a member of the Redbird Nest and the Scholar Bowl team.
+Last year he was the recipient of the 110 per cent Achievement Award and is a member of the Power of Peers a positive role model leadership group.
+He also serves as a mentor in the Good Friend Mentoring program at Alton High.

 More like this: